Enhancing the hunt for new phenomena in dijet final-states using anomaly detection filters at the High-Luminosity Large Hadron Collider

-\Fig{\ref{fig:mass_jj_beforecut}} demonstrates that \Eqn{\ref{eq:bkg}}, after the $\chi^2$ minimization, fails to accurately describe the data before applying either the $\ycut$ selection or the AD filter.
+\Fig{\ref{fig:mass_jj_beforecut}} demonstrates that \Eqn{\ref{eq:bkg}}, after the $\chi^2$ minimization, fails to describe the data prior to applying either the $\ycut$ selection or the AD filter.
 The bottom panels show the deviations of the fit value ($F_i$) from the simulated data ($D_i$) in the $i$-th bin, scaled by $1/\Delta D_i$, where $\Delta D_i$ is the statistical uncertainty of the data in that bin.
-The observed ``wave'' pattern for the deviations is a distinctive trait of this class of functions when they are unable to accurately describe the data.
+The observed ``wave'' pattern for the deviations is a distinctive trait of this class of functions when they are unable to describe the data.
+The fit becomes reasonable when the data sample is reduced to 1~fb$^{-1}$, as demonstrated in \Fig{\ref{fig:mass_jj_beforecut_1fb}} in \ref{A1}.
 As statistics increase, the failure becomes more pronounced, indicating the limitation of the function in representing the high-statistics data.
-Adding extra free parameters to this function does not solve this problem.
-Searching for new physics under this situation, assuming relatively small contributions from heavy resonances, becomes not possible.
+Adding an extra free parameter to this function does not solve this problem as shown in \Fig{~\ref{fig:mass_jj_beforecut_p6}} in \ref{A1}.
+Searching for a new physics under this situation, assuming relatively small contributions from heavy resonances, becomes impossible.

 To understand the discovery potential of the simulated data to new resonance phenomena, we inject simulated SSM events into the SM events.
 The injected amount is such that the following quantity, defined as a measure of the significance~\cite{cowan2012}, is approximately 3: